stack-rs/rattan/guide/src/ref/packet-log.md

 This will create a file named `packet.rtl` in the current directory, which will contain the compressed packet log.
 The flow description file will be named `packet.flows`.
 Also, if any raw headers are recorded, a `packet.raw` will be created.

+A special packet log mode `drift-stat` is implemented if the feature `drift-stat` is enabled.
+In this mode, **no** per-packet logs are recorded.

+If the `drift-stat` feature is active, enabling any packet log mode (including `compact-tcp`, `raw-ip`, `raw-tcp`, or `drift-stat`) will trigger the recording of basic statistics for ingress/egress time drifts in Rattan.
+These statistics are saved as a `.jsonl` file.

 ### Convert a Rattan packet log